MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-language-detection.md

 ms.service: aibuilder
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/11/2020
+ms.date: 03/29/2021
 ms.author: alanab
-ms.reviewer: kvivek
+ms.reviewer: v-aangie
 ---

-# Language detection model
+# Language detection prebuilt model

 The language detection prebuilt model identifies the predominant language of a text document.
 The model analyzes the text and returns the detected language and a numeric score from 0 through 1.
 Scores close to 1 indicate higher confidence in the result.
 The detected language is returned as the "script" of the language.
 For instance, for the phrase "I have a dog", it will return "en" instead of "en-US".
 The response for languages that can't be detected is **unknown**.